maxwellito/dotcom/_posts/2017-04-30-love-letter-to-maintainers.md

 For those who maintain a repo and deal with medium articles bashing their work.
 Usually written by people who never contribute.

-Btw, to all the twats who keep making posts to know which framework is the best: JUST FUCK YOU!
-ALRIGHT!?
+*Btw, to all the twats who keep making posts to know which framework is the best: go f!%# yourself, kindly.
 This the dev version of who got the biggest.
-Just be constructive and try to find out for what kind of project which framework is most adapted to.
-There's no need for more shitposting on the internet.
+Just be constructive and try to find out for what kind of project/context which framework is most adapted to.
+There's no need for more shitposting on the internet.*

 For those who dedicate their life for it and got the courage to say "Stop!
 It's weekend time, and it's my weekend!
 And it's gonna be fabulous bitches!
 See ya on monday open source world!" (and because you damn fuck deserve it!)